gkrinker/VibeParse/test_output/src_script.md

   }
 )
 ```
-This block defines styles using `cva`, a utility for handling complex styling logic.
-Variants like `default` and `outline` determine the appearance, while `size` adjusts the dimensions.
+The `toggleVariants` function defines default styles and allows customization for different sizes and variants, like `default` and `outline`.

 ---

-## Scene 3: Building the Toggle Component (30s)
+## Scene 28: Scene 3: Creating the Toggle Component (30s)

-Next, we'll see how the Toggle component is constructed using React's `forwardRef` to allow for reference forwarding, which is crucial for interacting with DOM elements directly.
+Now, let's see how we wrap these variants into a React component using `forwardRef`.

 ### Code Highlights

-**src/components/ui/toggle.tsx** (lines 24-34):
+**toggle.tsx** (lines 29-39):
 ```
 const Toggle = React.forwardRef<
   React.ElementRef<typeof TogglePrimitive.Root>,
-  React.ComponentPropsWithoutRef<typeof TogglePrimitive.Root> &
+  React.ComponentPropsWithoutRef<typeof TogglePrimitive.Root> & VariantProps<typeof toggleVariants>
-    VariantProps<typeof toggleVariants>
 >(({ className, variant, size, ...props }, ref) => (
   <TogglePrimitive.Root
     ref={ref}